sitano/sitano.github.io/_posts/2018-11-26-tg-arch-notes.md

 - how different types of ID structured
 - how messages/chats structured inside of the EVL
 - described types of events
+- on limitations and rotation of the EVL
+- how exactly IDs are encoded in the transport level